jirutka/pueue/Get-started.md

 ### The command formatting seems to be broken

 Pueue takes your input and uses it exactly as is to create a new `bash -c $command` in the background.
-If your command contains spaces or characters that need escaping, you might need to encapsulate it into a string:
+If your command contains spaces or characters that need escaping, you might need to encapsulate it as a string:

 ```bash
 pueue add -- ls -al "/tmp/this\ is\ a\ test\ directory"